YLLong/learngit/readme.txt

-Git is a vetsion control system.
+Git is a distributed vetsion control system.
 Git is free software.